 ArcGIS Business Analyst web app enables commercial Realtors, retailers, economic development agencies, and others to evaluate markets for expansion, consolidation, or investment.

-Each portal member needs a license to use ArcGIS Business Analyst web app.
-See Configure ArcGIS Business Analyst web app licenses for instructions to set up licensing through Portal for ArcGIS.
+Each portal member needs a license to use the ArcGIS Business Analyst web app.
+Follow the instructions in Manage licenses to view license details and manage member licenses.

 Drone2Map for ArcGIS

 Drone2Map for ArcGIS lets you visualize and analyze geolocated images you collect with a drone to help you inspect areas from the air and monitor changes.
 2D and 3D maps you create with Drone2Map can be shared to Portal for ArcGIS.

 Each portal member needs a license to run Drone2Map.